Jaclo Faucets Review & Rating Updated: May 24, 2025

 The Jaclo Warranty

-The Jaclo warranty is clearly intended to be a limited lifetime warranty that reads, in relevant part, as follows:
+The Jaclo warranty is a lifetime warranty, It reads, in part, as follows:

 "Residential Warranty: This warranty is extended to original consumer purchasers only. … The product (including the finish on the product but excluding any custom finishes and any installation hardware not supplied by JACLO) is warranted to be free from defects in material or workmanship under normal use and service for the lifetime of the fixture, so long as the original consumer purchaser owns it. …"

-But, its major problems are that it fumbles several major legal requirements imposed by the Magnuson-Moss Warranty Act (15 U.S.C. §2308), the federal law that dictates the form and minimum content of consumer product warranties in the U.S.
+But, its major problem is that it fumbles several major legal requirements imposed by the Magnuson-Moss Warranty Act (15 U.S.C. §2308), the federal law that dictates the form and minimum content of consumer product warranties in the U.S.

 Warranty Designation